 - A product or service within an industry sector identified as priority spend by one of the participating anchors

-- CEO commitment to participate in the program (CEO only program)
+- CEO commitment to participate in the program (if selected for capacity building, it is a CEO only program)

 How is CASE different from supplier diversity programs?